FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 # Libraries

 Libraries in Sway are files used to define new common behavior.
 An example of this is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core) which outlines various methods that the `u64` type implements.

-Functions in libraries can also read from storage and interact with state.
+Functions in libraries can also read from storage and interact with the state.
 Libraries are denoted using the `library` keyword at the beginning of the file, followed by a name so that they can be imported.
 E.g. `library foo;`.

 ```sway
 library my_library;
 ```

 A good reference library to use when learning library design is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core).
-The `add` function interface is defined via the `Add` trait and then implemented it for `u64`.
+The `add` function interface is defined via the `Add` trait and then implemented for `u64`.
 This attaches this `add` function to the type so that, when the trait is imported, `u64`s can utilize the `add` function.

 ```sway
 pub trait Add {